A two-year project to highlight the women thriving in the male-centric world of corporate venturing concludes with this final piece.

 Based in Paris, France

-Hélène Loncin is head of VC at GTT Strategic Ventures, the CVC arm of GTT, a US-headquartered telecoms multinational.
+Hélène Loncin is head of VC at GTT Strategic Ventures, the CVC arm of GTT Group, the French multinational that is a leading supplier of liquified natural gas storage and transportation systems.

 Established in 2023, GTT Strategic Ventures invests in tech startups working on mobility, the green transition, and maritime systems.
 Its portfolio companies include Bound4Blue, which makes wind-powered propulsion systems for shipping.
 Another, Energo, is developing a technology it hopes to be used in producing renewable energy production from CO2, biogas and ammonia.